-- The subject matter information may include information upon which another assurance A72. practitioner may have expressed a conclusion.
+- The subject matter information may include information upon which another assurance practitioner may have expressed a conclusion.
 The assurance practitioner, in concluding on the subject matter information, may decide to use the evidence on which that other assurance practitioner's conclusion is based to provide evidence regarding the subject matter information. - The work of another assurance practitioner may be used in relation to, for example, an A73. underlying subject matter at a remote location or in a foreign jurisdiction.
 Such other assurance practitioners are not part of the engagement team.
-Relevant considerations when the engagement team plans to use the work of another assurance practitioner may include: - Whether the other assurance practitioner understands and complies with the ethical requirements that are relevant to the engagement and, in particular, is independent. - The other assurance practitioner's professional competence. - The extent of the engagement team's involvement in the work of the other assurance practitioner.
+Relevant considerations when the engagement team plans to use the work of another assurance practitioner may include: - Whether the other assurance practitioner understands and complies with the ethical requirements that are relevant to the engagement and, in particular, is independent. - The other assurance practitioner's professional competence. - The extent of the engagement team's involvement in the work of the other assurance practitioner. - Whether the other assurance practitioner operates in a regulatory environment that actively oversees that assurance practitioner.